 Gardeners love to share veggies.
-Gardeners love to talk gardening.
+They love to talk gardening.
 Gardeners love to help each other.
-Gardeners also love to share tips with others.
+Also, gardeners love to share tips with others.
 Gardening is important because it just builds community among people.

 The importance of gardening spans all types of cultures and people.
 What does the main importance of gardening mean to you?